objcio/articles/2014-07-08-sandbox-scripting.md

 You're trying to run this script from an application sandbox.
 As far as that sandbox is concerned, Safari is, in fact, not running.

 The problem is that no one gave your app permission to talk to Safari.
 This turns out to be a pretty big security hole: a script can easily get the contents of the current page or even run JavaScript against any tab of any window in your browser.
 Imagine how great that would be if one of those pages was for your bank account.
-Or a page that contained a form field with your credit card number.
+Or if one of the pages contained a form field with your credit card number.
 Ouch.

 That, in a nutshell, is why arbitrary script execution was banned from the Mac App Store.